-- The project will use the fewest number of piles necessary to support the new SPB facilities and allow light to reach under-pier areas and minimize impacts to the substrate. - Pile installation and removal will not occur from March to June, when larval and juvenile stages of fish species are present within the action area. - Impact hammer use will be minimized.
+- The project will use the fewest number of piles necessary to support the new SPB facilities and allow light to reach under-pier areas and minimize impacts to the substrate. - Pile installation and removal timeframes would be negotiated with ADF&G and NMFS to minimize impacts during sensitive time periods when larval and juvenile stages of EFH fish species are present.
+Pile installation will not occur during Herring spawning periods. - Impact hammer use will be minimized.
 When impact hammers are used, the pile will first be driven as deep as possible with a vibratory hammer and socketing, before using an impact hammer to drive the pile to its final position. - As possible, the impact hammer will be operated at a reduced energy setting and impacted into bedrock.